 Once again in our house we do somethings different than Hubby and I did when we were children.
-The Easter Bunny hides plastic eggs filled with surprises.
+The Easter Bunny hides plastic Easter eggs filled with surprises.
 He doesn’t break the bank, but brings lots of fun and surprises.

 Fillers for Plastic Easter Eggs